1. Home

 If a user is part of the Admin User Group, the user filter will show at the top of the Conversations window.
 By default, this shows the username of the logged-in user, and the list of conversations is filtered to only show conversations that the user sees.
 To view the conversations that load by default into a different user’s view, click the user filter and select the user from the list.
 To see all conversations in the system, set the user filter to “All.”
 This view shows every conversation in the system, regardless of tags or links.

-Departments can be set and changed for conversations.
+Conversation types can be set and changed for conversations.
 This allows an easier way to control visibility of conversations.
-Setting a department for a conversation causes the left border of the conversation to change color to match the department color.
-These color codes make it easier to see which department a conversation is linked to.
-Details on setting up Conversation Departments are discussed in a later section of this article.
+Setting a type for a conversation causes the left border of the conversation to change color to match the type color.
+These color codes make it easier to see which type a conversation is linked to.
+Details on setting up Conversation Types are discussed in a later section of this article.

-Clicking the filter button will show the Departments Filter sidebar.
+Clicking the filter button will show the Types Filter sidebar.

 Searching Conversations